gnea/grbl/doc/markdown/interface.md

     - There should always be an appended `:ok` because the startup line is checked for validity before it is stored in EEPROM.
 In the event that it's not, Grbl will print `>G54G20:error:X`, where `X` is the error code explaining why the startup line failed to execute.

     - In the rare chance that there is an EEPROM read error, the startup line execution will print `>:error:7` with no startup line and a error code `7` for a read fail.
+Grbl will also automatically wipe and try to restore the problematic EEPROM.

 ------